dgaydukov/cert-spring5/files/spring5.md

 `@Before/@After` - run some logic before all tests starts `@ActiveProfiles("")"` - set up profiles for which tests would run

-If we are using spring boot without profile it by default loads `application.properties/yml` files If we set profile, it loads `application{you_profile}.properties/yaml`.
+If we are using spring boot without profile, it by default loads `application.properties/yml` files If we set profile, it loads `application{you_profile}.properties/yaml`.
 Or you can have one config file divided by `---`, like
 ```
 logging: